 Individuals who have physical limitations associated with obesity may perceive yoga to be intimidating, uncomfortable and even impossible to attempt.
-However, in reality, the benefits of a yoga practice are available to every body shape and size.
+However, in reality, the benefits of a yoga practice are available to every body, shape and size.

 The primary benefits of yoga include strengthening, improved flexibility, and both physical and emotional balance.
 Additional potential benefits include better posture, improved cardiovascular health and circulation, heightened focus, and more positive self-esteem and outlook.
 Many yoga teachers go to lengths to emphasize that a yoga practice is all about showing up and trying your best.
 Breathing and holding the postures as best you can is what strengthens a practice—not the number of twists in your physical pretzel.

 There are a number of ways you can make yoga easier and more approachable for your clients who inhabit larger bodies, whether you are using yoga as a warm-up, teaching yoga classes or encouraging your clients to practice yoga on their own.
-By introducing clients to yoga in a physically and emotionally safe manner, you can open a world benefits to clients who might not be inclined to try it on their own.
+By introducing clients to yoga in a physically and emotionally safe manner, you can open a world of benefits to clients who might not be inclined to try it on their own.

 Here are a few modifications you can offer clients impacted by obesity so that they can enjoy the benefits of yoga without stress or intimidation.

 Ditch Hip-width Distance

 It is very common for yoga poses to begin with the instruction: “Place your feet hip-width distance apart.”
 For clients impacted by obesity, however, this seemingly simple start may be complicated and fraught.
 Because placing feet at a hip-width distance might not offer enough room for larger thighs, that particular instruction can create discomfort and instability.
 Here is a modification to ease comfort and buttress balance: Replace the cue “stand hip-width distance” with “Place your feet a comfortable distance apart from each other so that you are standing with stability.”